Chartreuse. The Elixir of Longevity with Four Hundred Years of History.

 Yellow Chartreuse: #DFFF00; RGB (223, 255, 0)

 Following the introduction of new Chartreuse variants, the liquor began to captivate the public’s affection, becoming the primary source of income for the monastery since 1840.
-It found its way to Lyon, Bordeaux, Geneva, Marcel, Nevers, Paris, and Italy through exportation.
-It was during this time that the Fathers recognized the need to establish a trademark for Chartreuse, as it remained vulnerable to counterfeiting.
+It is exported to Lyon, Bordeaux, Geneva, Marcel, Nevers, Paris, and Italy.
+During this time the Fathers recognized the need to establish a trademark for Chartreuse, as it remained vulnerable to counterfeiting.
 In 1852, Chartreuse received a distinctive label and a stamped bottle, solidifying its authenticity.

-Over the course of two decades, the demand for Chartreuse surged, necessitating the relocation of the distillery from within the monastery.
-On one hand, transporting large quantities of bottles along the narrow mountain road proved to be inconvenient (though it remains the same, now paved).
-On the other hand, the spiritual nature of the monastery compelled the decision to preserve it as a sanctuary of silence and prayer rather than transforming it into a bustling distillery.
-Thus, the distillery was moved to the nearby town of Fourvoirie, while the monastery continued to serve as the hub for herb preparation, storage, and blending.
+Over the course of two decades, the demand for Chartreuse surged, forcing the relocation of the distillery from within the monastery.
+On the one hand, transporting large quantities of bottles along the narrow mountain road proved to be inconvenient (it remains the same nowadays, only paved).
+On the other hand, the Pope implied that spiritual nature of the monastery compelled the decision to preserve it as a sanctuary of silence and prayer rather than transforming it into a busy distillery.
+Thus, the distillery was moved to the nearby town of Fourvoirie, while the monastery continued to serve as the place for herb preparation, storage, and blending.

-However, Napoleon’s reign was not the sole challenge to Chartreuse’s existence.
-In 1903, the French government nationalized the distillery and subsequently sold the Chartreuse trademark to a group of distillers.
-Lacking access to the authentic recipe, these distillers resorted to producing a subpar spirit under the name Chartreuse.
-Disillusioned customers soon realized they were being deceived and received a product of utterly inferior quality masquerading as their beloved liquor.
-Consequently, the company faced financial ruin, ultimately declaring bankruptcy in 1929.
+Napoleon’s reign was not the only challenge to Chartreuse’s existence.
+In 1903, the French government nationalized the distillery and subsequently sold the Chartreuse trademark to a group of liquor manufacturers.
+Without access to the authentic recipe, these distillers resorted to producing a subpar spirit under the name of Chartreuse.
+Disappointed customers soon realized they were being deceived and received a product of mediocre quality masquerading as their beloved liquor.
+Consequently, the company faced a dramatic decrease of sales, ultimately declaring bankruptcy in 1929.

-Following the expropriation of the distillery, the resourceful monks took matters into their own hands and constructed a new distillery in Tarragon, Spain, where they continued producing their renowned liquor.
-However, due to the loss of the Chartreuse label, they had to market it under a different name—Tarragon.
+Following the expropriation of the distillery, the monks took matters into their own hands and built a new distillery in Tarragon, Spain, where they continued producing their renowned liquor.
+However, due to the loss of the Chartreuse trademark, they had to market it under a different name—Tarragon.
 In 1921, they further expanded their operations by establishing an additional distillery in Marseille.
-Hence, from 1903 to 1929, Chartreuse existed under the alternative name of Tarragon.
+Hence, from 1903 to 1929, Chartreuse existed under the pseudonym of Tarragon.

-Following the unfortunate bankruptcy of the previous distillers, devoted friends of the monastery stepped in and repurchased the trademark, restoring it to the Carthusian Order.
-The monks returned to their original distillery in Fourvoirie, and Chartreuse reclaimed its rightful name.
+Following the bankruptcy of the previous distillers, devoted friends of the monastery stepped in and repurchased the trademark, restoring it to the Carthusian Order.
+The monks returned to their original distillery in Fourvoirie, and Chartreuse reclaimed its original name.

 In 1935, Fourvoirie faced near-total destruction due to natural disasters, prompting the decision to relocate the distillery to Voiron, a small town located twenty-five kilometers away from the monastery.
-It was in Voiron that the distillery continued its operations until recent times.
+The distillery in Voiron has continued its operations until recent years.

-The maturation cellars, where the exceptional aging process of Chartreuse takes place, are also located in Voiron.
+The maturation cellars, where the aging process of Chartreuse takes place, are also located in Voiron.
 In fact, there is only one cellar, but it stretches an impressive length of 164 meters, making it the longest liquor cellar in the world, at least according to the advertisements of the 1970s.
-Chartreuse is truly a unique liquor that undergoes a remarkable transformation with time.
+Chartreuse is truly a unique liquor that remarkably improves its quality with aging.
 Following distillation, the liquor is carefully aged in oak barrels for up to eight years.
-Monks periodically sample the liquor, and once it has reached the desired flavor profile, they proceed to bottle and distribute it.
+Monks periodically taste the liquor, and once it reaches the desired flavor profile, they proceed to bottle and distribute it.

 In 2018, the distillery underwent another relocation, moving from Voiron to Aiguenoire.
 The decision was driven by the desire for a more secluded environment as Voiron had become increasingly popular among Chartreuse enthusiasts.
 The Carthusian monks sought solitude to safeguard the secret of their Elixir in the midst of a growing crowd.

 However, the former distillery in Voiron still serves a purpose.
-Some of the liquor continues to age there, as the enormous old barrels were impractical to transport.
+Some of the liquor continues to age there, as the huge old barrels were risky to transport.
 Additionally, the Chartreuse Museum was established within the premises, allowing visitors to delve into the rich history and heritage of this extraordinary liqueur.

-The museum offers a delightful exhibition featuring old distillery pots and an authentic cellar showcasing the aged Chartreuse.
+The museum offers a wonderful exhibition featuring old distillery pots and an authentic cellar showcasing the aged Chartreuse.
 It also provides an abundance of materials about the history of Chartreuse and its captivating advertisement campaigns, which offer valuable insights.
 Guided tours are available in both French and English, and the guides share a wealth of fascinating information.
-I thoroughly enjoyed my visit, even though I was already familiar with Chartreuse’s history.
-Although photography is not permitted, there is plenty to see and experience, culminating in a delightful tasting session.
+I truly enjoyed my visit, even though I was familiar with Chartreuse’s history already.
+Although photography is not permitted, there is plenty to see and experience, culminating in a tasting session.

 Additionally, the museum houses a shop where all of their products, including exclusive offerings, can be purchased.
-There is also a bar featuring an array of Chartreuse-based cocktails for visitors to savor and enjoy.
+There is also a bar featuring an array of Chartreuse-based cocktails.

 Every year, La Grande Chartreuse transforms an impressive eighteen tons of herbs and plants into the famous liquor that brings joy to enthusiasts in over a hundred countries worldwide.

 The development of new formulas was a strategic response to the financial crisis triggered by a significant decline in sales in the American market.
-In the 1970s, Chartreuse-based cocktails, such as the popular Swamp Water made with pineapple juice and Green Chartreuse, enjoyed immense popularity in the US.
+In the 1970s, Chartreuse-based cocktails, such as the Swamp Water, enjoyed immense popularity in the US.
 However, the cocktail trend shifted in the early 1980s, causing Chartreuse to lose its momentum.

-Interestingly, the cocktail landscape experienced a complete reversal at the turn of the 21st century, with a renewed appreciation for forgotten classics.
-The American love for Chartreuse resurfaced, especially following the revival of the Last Word cocktail (which happens to be my personal favorite).
+The cocktail landscape experienced a complete reversal at the turn of the 21st century, with a renewed appreciation for forgotten classics.
+The American love for Chartreuse came back, especially following the revival of the Last Word cocktail cocktail.
 The demand for Chartreuse has surged dramatically and continues to grow.
-However, the Pope once again reminded the Carthusians that their focus should primarily be on prayer rather than liquor production.
-The monks took this message to heart and announced that they would not increase Chartreuse production despite the demand.
-They pledged to produce enough to meet their humble needs, leaving the rest as an external concern.
-As a result, it has become quite challenging to find Chartreuse in the US, requiring dedicated effort rather than a simple store visit.
-While this is regrettable, I remain hopeful that a resolution will be found.
+However, the Pope once again reminded the Carthusians that their focus should primarily be on prayer rather than production of things for sale.
+The monks took this message to their hearts, and announced that they would not increase Chartreuse production despite the demand.
+They pledged to produce enough to meet their humble needs, leaving us, the rest of the drinking world with own concern.
+As a result, it has become quite challenging to find Chartreuse in the US.
+Now it requires dedicated effort rather than a simple visit to a liquor store.
+While this is distressing, I keep hope that we won’t be left without Chartreuse.

 So, at present time Carthusians produce the following liqueurs.